 It really only makes sense that He actually said and meant a camel and an actual needle.

 2. A figure of speech

 The easiest answer to this issue is to be aware that this was a figure of speech that Jesus was using.
 He was not referring to a specific gate in the wall of Jerusalem.
-The general idea was that the largest (for that region) animal is compared with that location’s known smallest opening.
+The general theory of this type of hyperbole was that the largest (for that region) animal is compared with that location’s known smallest opening.
 That is why it is preceded with Jesus saying:

 Truly I tell you, it is hard for someone who is rich to enter the kingdom of heaven.
 (Matthew 19:23)

 This event in the gospels is immediately followed by Jesus warning that rich people must give up EVERYTHING to follow him.

 3. Possible translation mistakes?